dirigeants/klasa/guides/Step By Step Guide/CustomizingTheClient.md

 }).login(`your-bot-token`);
 ```

-> IMPORTANT: We have to restart the bot to make this change since this index file is NOT a Klasa Piece.
-We will learn more about Klasa Pieces and how easy it is to edit them without restarting the bot when we create our first piece.
-For now, just remember editing this index file will always require the bot to be restarted.
+> IMPORTANT: We have to restart the bot to make this change since this is the index file.

 Klasa made us an amazing `reboot` command so go ahead and type `@bot reboot`
 <!-- Insert Image Here -->

-> Note: If you are having trouble with the Reboot command, please see the {@tutorial FAQ}.
+> Note: If you are having trouble with the Reboot command, please see the {@tutorial FAQ}

 Now that the bot has restarted, we can try to do `+ping`.
 Nice!
 You now know how to give your bot a default prefix!

-> Note: Klasa has actually already created the ability to have custom prefixes in each server but we will learn how to use those when we get to the `settings` part of this guide.
+> Note: Klasa has actually already created the ability to have custom prefixes in each guild but we will learn how to use those when we get to the `settings` part of this guide.

 ## Customizing Our Ready Message